Exponential moments of affine processes: Proofs for complex moments of affine processes

 Let us write $a=a_1+ia_2$ and $b=b_1+ib_2$ with $a_1,a_2\in\mathbb R^{m\times n}$ and $b_1,b_2\in S_n$.
 Then we have

-The last but one inequality holds in view of the Cauchy-Schwarz inequality.
-We now see that inequality \eqref{firstmatrixlem} holds by setting $h(x):=\|\pi(-x)\|$. \end{proof} Next we present the admissibility conditions for matrix-valued affine processes, that have been established in \citet{cfmt}.
-Note that in the case $d = 1$ it holds that $S_d^+ = \Rplus$, i.e. the one-dimensional case is already covered by the previous section.
-Therefore we may assume that $d \ge 2$, which leads to several simplifications of the parameter conditions.
-It has been shown in \cite{MayerhoferFinVar} that affine processes on $S_d^+$ ($d\geq 2)$ do not exhibit jumps of infinite total variation.
-Compared with \citet{cfmt} this makes the use of a truncation function in the definition of $R$ obsolete and also simplifies the very complicated (because hard-to-check) necessary tradeoff between linear jump coefficient and drift (\cite[(2.11)]{cfmt}).
+The last inequality holds in view of the Cauchy--Schwarz inequality.
+We now see that inequality \eqref{firstmatrixlem} holds by setting $h(x):=\|\pi(-x)\|$. \end{pf}

+Next we present the admissibility conditions for matrix-valued affine processes that have been established in \citet{cfmt}.
+Note that in the case $d = 1$ it holds that $S_d^+ = \mathbb{R}_{\geq0}$, that is, the one-dimensional case is already covered by the previous section.
+Therefore we may assume that $d \ge2$, which leads to several simplifications of the parameter conditions.
+It has been shown in \citet {MayerhoferFinVar} that affine processes on $S_d^+$ ($d\geq2$) do not exhibit jumps of infinite total variation.
+Compared with \citet{cfmt} this makes the use of a truncation function in the definition of $R$ obsolete and also simplifies the very complicated (i.e., hard to check) necessary tradeoff between linear jump coefficient and drift; cf.~\citet{cfmt}, 2.11.
 In the following, $\preceq$ denotes the partial order on $S_d$ induced by the cone $S_d^+$.

-\begin{defn} An admissible parameter set $(\alpha, b,B, m(d\xi), \mu(d\xi))$ consists of \begin{itemize} \item a linear diffusion coefficient $\alpha\in S_d^+$, \item a constant drift $b\in S_d^+$ satisfying
+\begin{defn} An admissible parameter set $(\alpha, b,B, m(d\xi), \mu(d\xi))$ consists of: \begin{itemize} \item a linear diffusion coefficient $\alpha\in S_d^+$, \item a constant drift $b\in S_d^+$ satisfying

 \item a constant jump term: a Borel measure m on $S_d^+\setminus\{0\}$ satisfying